kmaaallen/simon-game/documentation/logic.md

 Once the gameSequence has been displayed the player has to click on the coloured buttons in the same order as the sequence.<br>
 The purpose of the playerInput function is to record the sequence of buttons the player clicks on.
 #### Game Logic
-1) Game has to recognise a player has clicked an option I added event listeners to the playerInput function for a click on a coloured button like so:
+1) Game has to recognise a player has clicked an option.<br>
+I added event listeners to the playerInput function for a click on a coloured button like so:
 <pre><code>
 function playerInput() {